DevExpress/testcafe/docs/articles/documentation/concepts/browsers.md

 * API: use the [createBrowserConnection](../reference/api/testcafe/createbrowserconnection.md) method
 * Configuration file: [browsers](../reference/configuration-file.md#browsers)

-After that, TestCafe will provide a URL to open on the remote device in the browser against which you want to test.
+After that, TestCafe generates a URL to open in the browser that you need to test (on a remote device).
+This URL is then exposed through the API or displayed in the console.
 Access this URL from the desired browser.
 It then connects to the TestCafe server and starts the test.

 > Note that when you run tests in a remote browser, you cannot [take screenshots](../guides/basic-guides/interact-with-the-page.md#take-screenshot) or [resize the browser window](../guides/basic-guides/interact-with-the-page.md#resize-window).